ChristianSi/lytspel/README.md

 The sound /k/ is written as «c» or «k», depending on context:

-* «k» is used before «e, i, y», e.g. «keep, king, kynd, calkyulaition» ‹...kind, calculation›
+* «k» is used before «e, i, y», e.g. «keep, king, kynd, calcuelaition» ‹...kind, calculation›
 * «k» is also used before «h» to prevent confusion with the digraph «ch» /tS/, e.g. «lunkhed» ‹lunkhead›